 Believe it or not, timing can play a role in how much you spend on your fence project, especially when it comes to installation costs.
 The peak season for fencing is typically late spring and summer when everyone is working on their yards.
 If you can, consider scheduling your installation during the off-season, like in the fall, winter, or early spring.
 Fence installers are often less busy during these times and may offer more competitive labor rates.
 Plus, installing a fence when the ground is firm and dry is much easier than during a rainy season, which can help the process go smoothly and avoid potential delays or complications.

-Keeping Your Composite Fence Looking New
+Your Guide to Composite Fence Care

 One of the best things about composite fencing is how little maintenance it requires compared to traditional wood.
 You can say goodbye to staining, sealing, and painting.
 However, a little bit of care will go a long way in keeping your fence looking as vibrant and clean as the day it was installed.
 Think of it less as a chore and more as a quick touch-up to protect your investment and maintain your home’s curb appeal.
 With a simple routine, you can ensure your fence stands up to dirt, pollen, and whatever else the seasons throw at it.